How to Handle a Low Ball Offer From a Dual Agent

 But a better response from your agent is, “I don’t know.”

-You want to see that your real estate agent is willing to put in the effort to get you a better deal.
+You want to see that your real estate agent is willing to put in the effort to get you the best deal.

-Because a transparent realtor will lay out your options and explore ways you might be able to pursue a better offer.
+Because a transparent realtor will lay out your options and explore ways you might be able to pursue a higher offer.

 Are there any other interested buyers?

-A hard “no” here is a major red flag if your agent presents you with an off-market offer.
+A hard “no” here is a major red flag if your real estate agent presents you with an off-market offer.

 At a minimum, you want to hear that putting your home on the market could get other buyers interested.